wdawson/okta.github.io/_source/_docs/api/resources/users.md

 {% api_operation post /api/v1/users/*:uid*/emails/*:eid*/verify %}

-Trigger email verification flow for an unverified email
+Triggers email verification flow for an unverified email

 > Verification is idempotent and can be retried at any time.
-Issuing a new verification will replace any previously issued verification tokens!
+Issuing a new verification invalidates any previously issued verification tokens.

 #### Request Parameters
 {:.api .api-request .api-request-params}